 Then click the diagram area.
 A new graphical object will appear on the diagram.

 Alternatively, you can double click the graphics or right-click the item and choose Edit.

 Basic type settings can be specified in the section Details.

 In section Columns, you can add new table columns.
-Specify new column name, datatype, enum, domain or JSON and click Add.
+Specify new column name, datatype, enum, domain and click Add.

 - PK indicates primary key.

 Detailed column specifics can be defined in a collapsible/expandable area.

 Relationships can be created between parent and child tables (for other visual references you can use Lines and connect two graphical objects).

 To add a new relationship to the diagram, click the Relationship icon, then click the parent table and then the child table.
 If the primary key is defined in the parent table, a new column will be added to the child table and marked as a foreign key.